 - Support in building a positive relationship and attachment with your baby, and developing a sense of confidence in being a parent

-- Support you to access specialist inpatient services (Brockington Mother and Baby Unit), if this is required
+- Support you to access specialist inpatient services (Mental Health Perinatal: Parent and Baby Unit), if this is required

 - Referring you to other services which offer practical help and support for families.